 closed November 22, December 24, and December 25, 2018

 Melissa Sweet as Honorary Chair for Concord Museum's 2018 Family Trees

 The Concord Museum is pleased to have celebrated children's book author and illustrator Melissa Sweet serve as this year's Honorary Chair of the exhibition.
 Since 1990, Ms. Sweet has made a distinct mark in the world of children’s literature, authoring and illustrating nearly 100 children’s books from board books to picture books and nonfiction titles.
 She has received two Caldecott Honor Medals and two New York Times Best Illustrated citations.
 She will be in attendance at the December 9th Author and Illustrator Day.

 A love of books and reading is a lifelong treasure passed from adult to child, from generation to generation.
 Family Trees: A Celebration of Children’s Literature at the Concord Museum in historic Concord, Massachusetts gives Concord’s renowned literary tradition a creative twist.
-During the holiday season, the Museum’s galleries are filled with 38 fanciful trees of all shapes and sizes, decorated with original ornaments inspired by acclaimed children’s storybooks and contemporary picture book favorites.
+During the holiday season the Museum decorates more than 30 fanciful trees and wreaths - of all shapes and sizes - with original ornaments inspired by acclaimed children’s storybooks and contemporary picture book favorites.

 The exhibition’s focus on children’s literature makes Family Trees unique among the many holiday events in Greater Boston.
 Each tree serves as a canvas for the artistic creations of a dedicated team of volunteer decorators.
 Inspired by the storyline, the illustrations, the characters or setting of a particular book, the decorators let their imaginations take flight, much to the delight of visitors of all ages from all over New England.